nampham720/csci3055u-project-template/README.md

 let regex = "(#/{0,1}\\d{1,}#\\*{0,2})"
-// Mutable string because replaceMatches method on regex taken NSMutableString as an input var value: NSMutableString = "We are big now #1#**lot of sales#/1#* the money and cards #2#Rober Langdon and Ambra Vidal#/2#**." let allMatches = matches(for: regex, in: value as String)
+// Mutable string because replaceMatches method on regex takes NSMutableString as an input var value: NSMutableString = "We are big now #1#**lot of sales#/1#* the money and cards #2#Rober Langdon and Ambra Vidal#/2#**."

+let allMatches = matches(for: regex, in: value as String)
 // Will print
 //- 0 : "#1#**"